With summer coming to an end in Omaha, now is a great time to get a head start on air conditioner maintenance.

 Furnace filters need to be replaced every few months, depending on the kind you use.

 Unsure when you last put in a new one?
 Pull it out and tilt it toward the light.
 If light isn’t visible, buy a new one.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s dirty, you can freshen it by draining diluted bleach through the tube to clean the line.
-Or you can replace the tube.
+If it’s dirty, you can freshen it by pouring thinned bleach through the tube to clean the line.
+Or you can buy a new tube.